Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Background Related Work

-Integrating LLMs into specific systems remains highly subjective~\cite{qiao2022reasoning, shi2023large}.
+Integrating LLMs into systems remains highly subjective~\cite{qiao2022reasoning, shi2023large}.
 Two overlapping practices exist to adapt general-purpose models to specific tasks: \emph{fine tuning}~\cite{ziegler2019fine} and \emph{prompt engineering}~\cite{liu2023pre}.
-The former involves making training updates to the model using (input, output) pairs that reflect the desired structure of output, while the latter relies on carefully-constructed natural language prompts that elicit the desired output.
-In some cases, engineered prompts may contain ``few shot'' training examples that hint at the desired output structure.
-These two practices are not mutually exclusive: generally, prompt engineering performs better on models that have already been fine-tuned for \emph{instruction following}~\cite{wei2021finetuned}, which allows them to better adhere to instructions provided in the prompt.
+The former involves partially retraining the model using (input, output) pairs that reflect the desired structure of output, while the latter relies on carefully-constructed natural language prompts that elicit the desired output.
+In some cases, engineered prompts may contain ``few-shot'' training examples that hint at the desired output structure, while prompts that contain \emph{no} training examples are referred to as ``zero-shot''.
+Fine tuning and prompt engineering are not mutually exclusive: generally, prompt engineering performs better on models that have already been fine-tuned for \emph{instruction following}~\cite{wei2021finetuned}, which allows them to adhere to instructions in the prompt.
 In our work, we utilize prompt engineering.
-Work with \emph{chain of thought prompting} has found that deconstructing a problem into several steps of reasoning (rather than a single prompt) can improve performance for certain tasks~\cite{wei2022chain}.
-We leverage a similar approach in our design.
+Work with \emph{chain of thought prompting} shows that deconstructing a problem into several steps of reasoning (rather than a single prompt) can improve performance~\rfour{\cite{wei2022chain, wu2022ai}.} \rfour{We design a prototype system based on zero-shot prompting for our initial empirical study, allowing us to characterize LLMs' performance at this new task in the base case.} We then propose an improved system, Sasha, that adapts chain-of-thought prompting to smart space applications.